Aphasia Support Group: Stroke and Hope

 We have coffee, tea, a snack and chat; we go out for brunch, a late lunch, or dinner every semester.

-Social Language Practice: introductions, asking questions of other group members; talking about ourselves; sharing our accomplishments; talking about our week, movies, and current events; playing games
+Social Language Practice: Completing introductions, asking questions of other group members; talking about ourselves; sharing our accomplishments; talking about our the week, movies, and current events; playing games

 Communication Methods Practice: speaking, pointing by using communication books or assistive devices, drawing, gesturing, spelling, writing sentences